 It allows patients and others to connect with research teams and patient advocacy groups focused on particular diseases.
 The Registry supports the dissemination of information relevant to the RDCRN community.
 It also offers RDCRN investigators and patient advocacy groups access to data that will help them assess the feasibility of conducting a proposed study.

 What conditions are rare diseases?

 In the United States, a rare disease is defined as a condition that affects fewer than 200,000 people.
-The NIH’s Genetic and Rare Diseases Information Center hosted by NCATS offers information on nearly 7,000 rare diseases.
+The NIH’s Genetic and Rare Diseases Information Center hosted by NCATS offers information on more than 10,000 rare diseases.

 Who is maintaining the Registry?

 The Rare Diseases Clinical Research Network (RDCRN) and its Data Management and Coordinating Center based at Cincinnati Children’s Hospital Medical Center is managing the Registry.

 You can join the Registry if you are 18 years of age or older and have a rare disease, are a caregiver for someone with a rare disease, or are an unaffected individual.

 Complete a short online registration form to join the Registry.